savrus/hl/README.md

 real    0m1.165s
 ```
 The `hhl` program contains implementations of two greedy HHL algorithms: path-greedy and label-greedy (as defined in [1]).
-The default choise is path-greedy.
+The default choice is path-greedy.
 To use label-greedy add `-w` argument:
 ```
 $ ./hhl -w email.graph
 Average label size 36.797